Blog

 If you’re building from scratch, expect to invest more time, people, and budget.
 But if most controls already exist and you’ve got someone managing the process, the audit becomes far less expensive than the numbers above suggest.

-Why SaaS companies prefer Sprinto for SOC 2
+Why first-time SaaS teams use Sprinto for SOC 2

-- Connects to your systems (cloud, IAM, version control, ticketing) and maps controls automatically
+• Connects to your cloud, IAM, version control, ticketing, and HR systems and maps relevant controls automatically

 FAQs